MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 </div>

 ```
+> docker-compose -f Example_3/1_docker-compose-kafka-queue.yml up -d

-> docker-compose -f  Example_3/1_docker-compose.yml up --build
+> docker-compose -f Example_3/1_docker-compose-monolith.yml up --build

 > docker-compose -f Example_3/1_docker-compose-producer.yml up -d
 ```

 Let's do a test through a request:
 ```
-> curl -v -H "Content-Type: application/json" -d '{"shipTo":"Juablaz","total":220}' localhost:9090/messages/send-payroll
+> curl -v -H "Content-Type: application/json" -d '{"shipTo":"Juablaz", "total":220}' localhost:9090/messages/send-payroll
 ```

-We can see how to log in to our monolith:
+We can see how it logs into our monolith:
 ```
 > Payroll 3 shipped to Juablaz of 220.0
 ```

-We have two possible casuistry:
+We have three possible cases:
-- We can change the code of the monolith.
+- a) We can change the monolith code.
+- b) We cannot change the monolith code.
-- We can't change the code on the monolith.
+- c) We cannot change the data source.

-## **a) We can change the code of the monolith**
+## **a) We can change the code of the monolith**.
 ### **Step 2**

 <div align="center">